 At Applied Biomechanics, it’s our goal to make sure you’re informed about your foot or leg problems so that you can make the right decisions about your treatment.
 Here are some answers to our most frequently asked questions about metatarsalgia and how you can go about getting relief.

-What is Metatarsalgia?
+What is metatarsalgia?

-Some of the specific diagnoses which fall under this catch-all term would include, but are not limited to:
+Some of the specific diagnoses which fall under this catch-all term include, but are not limited to:

-- Stress fracture to a metatarsal
+- A stress fracture to a metatarsal head.

-- Poorly fitting shoes or improper shoe’s for activity
+- Poorly fitting shoes or improper shoes for activity

 - Failed surgical intervention

 Metatarsalgia normally responds well to conservative treatment, and surgery should be used only as a last resort when all conservative treatments have failed.

 Our team at Applied Biomechanics can help you determine which of these solutions is most appropriate.
 Contact us today!